-o Tell the subject to stand straight with the feet together and the arms down at the sides.

-- Tell the subject to maintain that position while you give the instructions.
-Emphasize that he or she must not start the test until you say "begin". - o Ask the subject if he or she understands so far. - o Tell the subject that, when you tell them to, they must tilt their head back and close their eyes.
-DEMONSTRATE how the head should be tilted, but DO NOT CLOSE YOUR EYES while demonstrating. - Tell the subject that when you say "Start", they must keep their head tilted back with their eyes closed until they think that 30 seconds have gone by.
+- o Tell the subject to stand straight with the feet together and the arms down at the sides. - Tell the subject to maintain that position while you give the instructions.
+Emphasize that he or she must not start the test until told to start. - o Ask the subject if he or she understands so far. - o Tell the subject when you instruct them to begin the test, they must tilt their head back and close their eyes.
+DEMONSTRATE how the head should be tilted, but DO NOT CLOSE YOUR EYES while demonstrating. - o Tell the subject that when you say "Start", they must keep their head tilted back with their eyes closed until they think that 30 seconds have gone by.
 DO NOT tell the subject to "count to thirty seconds" or to use any other specific procedure to keep track of time.
 But on the other hand, DO NOT tell the subject that they are not allowed to count to thirty seconds.
-SIMPLY SAY, "keep your head tilted back with your eyes closed until you think that thirty seconds have gone by". - o Tell the subject that, when they think the 30 seconds have gone by, they must bring their head forward, open their eyes, and say "Stop" - o Ask the subject if they understand. - o Look at your watch and pick a convenient time to start the test. - o Tell the subject to tilt their head back and close their eyes. - o Tell the subject to begin. - o Keep track of time while the subject performs the test. - o When the subject opens the eyes, ask them "how much time was that?" - o If 90 seconds elapse before the subject opens their eyes, stop the test.
+SIMPLY SAY, "keep your head tilted back with your eyes closed until you think that thirty seconds have gone by". - o Tell the subject that, when they think the 30 seconds have gone by, they must bring their head forward, open their eyes, and say "Stop" - o Ask the subject if they understand. - o Look at your watch and pick a convenient time to start the test. - o Tell the subject to tilt their head back and close their eyes. - o Tell the subject to begin or start the test. - o Keep track of time while the subject performs the test. - o When the subject opens the eyes, ask them "how much time was that?" - o If 90 seconds elapse before the subject opens their eyes, stop the test.